About this course:

 Ante and Postpartum Patients

-VTE complicates approximately 1.2 of every 1,000 deliveries in the United States.
-LMWH is recommended for the treatment of acute VTE or superficial vein thrombosis for pregnant patients over UFH, according to the ASH.
+VTE complicates approximately 1.2 of every 1,000 deliveries in the United States. the ASH recommends LMWH over UFH for the treatment of acute VTE or superficial vein thrombosis for pregnant patients.
 As with other patients, the ASH does not recommend monitoring of anti-factor Xa for dosing.
-Catheter-directed thrombolysis is not recommended for pregnant patients for acute lower extremity DVTs.
+Catheter-directed thrombolysis is not recommended for pregnant patients with acute lower extremity DVTs.
 If a patient is on LMWH at a therapeutic dose, the ASH suggests stopping the anticoagulant medication prior to scheduled delivery.
 They suggest this is unnecessary for women on the lower prophylactic dose of LMWH.
 Avoid the use of DOACs for breastfeeding mothers and opt for UFH, LMWH, VKA, or fondaparinux (Arixtra; Bates et al., 2018).

 Pediatric Patients